1. Text composition

 First name and surname of the artist: Title of the work (year of origin).
 Photo: First name and surname of the photographer.
 Example:

-Thomas Schönauer: Himmelskreuz im Luthergarten (2016).
-Photo: Ralph Richter.
+- Thomas Schönauer: Himmelskreuz im Luthergarten (2016).
+Foto: Ralph Richter.

 If, for example, a museum is responsible for the photos, the name of the museum must be entered here; the same procedure must be followed in comparable cases.
-If a new case arises, the editorial department will determine a solution for this case, e.g:
+If a new case occurs, the editors will determine a solution for it, e.g. if it is a portrait of a philosopher:

 Example of a caption with attachment information:

-To see the attachment in this example, click on the image.
+To see the attachment in this example, click on the image above.

-w/k consists of a German and an English part.
+w/k has a German and an English part.
 In the starting round (November 2016), all 13 contributions submitted in German have been translated into English.
-This was only possible through a sponsor.
+This was only possible with the help of a sponsor.
 Currently, the online journal has to get by without financial support; it is privately financed by the publisher.
 The offer of a translation free of charge for the respective contributor cannot be maintained under this condition.
 Whether a sponsor will be found in the future remains to be seen.
-Due to this situation the following regulation applies since 2017 and until further notice: The English translation of a German-language contribution can only be published in w/c if the respective contributor takes care of it himself.
+Due to this situation the following regulation applies since 2017 and until further notice: The English translation of a German-language contribution can only be published in w/k if the respective contributor takes care of it himself.
 Perhaps there is someone in your environment who would be willing to do such a service; perhaps your gallery owner would finance the translation, etc.

-A professional native speaker translator works for w/k on a regular basis; the editorial team is happy to establish contact with him.
-In the case of translations prepared by other means, a review by a competent native speaker should be scheduled; you will be damaging yourself if the translation is quickly set aside by readers as linguistically unacceptable.
+A professional native speaker translator works for w/k on a regular basis; the editorial staff will be happy to put you in touch with him.
+In the case of translations prepared in other ways, the review by a competent native speaker should be planned in; you will harm yourself if the translation is quickly set aside by readers as linguistically unacceptable.

-The editorial staff would like to thank you in advance for your cooperation.
+The editors would like to thank you in advance for your cooperation.